-Here we come to the next part of my trip: 3 days in Seville.
+Here we come to the next part of my trip: 3 days in Seville city break.
 I was really looking forward to visiting the city, especially after seeing the fantastic pictures of the famous Plaza de Espana.
 This square overshadowed all other tourist attractions of Seville, well, before I actually went there.
 Don’t get me wrong, the Plaza de Espana is a magnificent place, but there are other places that are much more beautiful (in my opinion).

 I came to Seville in the middle of the week and left on Saturday.
 There were many tourists around – I still remember that long line to the Cathedral, so I can only guess how crowded it was during the weekend.